ianfnelson/blog.iannelson.uk/content/posts/2025-06-23-will-dmn-for-quiche/index.md

 116. Browse conference CFPs.
 Whisper "not this year".

 117. Make a bingo card of startup clichés.
-Should "pivot!" alone in the kitchen.
+Shout "pivot!" alone in the kitchen.

 118. Schedule lunch with someone clever.
 Listen more than you speak.